shashankshampi/backtrack5/README.md

 BackTrack included many well known security tools including:

--Metasploit for integration
+- Metasploit for integration
--Wi-Fi drivers supporting monitor mode (rfmon mode) and packet injection -Aircrack-ng
+- Wi-Fi drivers supporting monitor mode (rfmon mode) and packet injection
+- Aircrack-ng
--Gerix Wifi Cracker
+- Gerix Wifi Cracker
--Kismet
--Nmap
--Ophcrack
--Ettercap
+- Kismet
+- Nmap
+- Ophcrack
+- Ettercap
--Wireshark (formerly known as Ethereal)
+- Wireshark (formerly known as Ethereal)
--BeEF (Browser Exploitation Framework)
+- BeEF (Browser Exploitation Framework)
--Hydra
+- Hydra
--OWASP Mantra Security Framework, a collection of hacking tools, add-ons and scripts based on Firefox -Cisco OCS Mass Scanner, a very reliable and fast scanner for Cisco routers to test default telnet and enabling password.
+- OWASP Mantra Security Framework, a collection of hacking tools, add-ons and scripts based on Firefox
+- Cisco OCS Mass Scanner, a very reliable and fast scanner for Cisco routers to test default telnet and enabling password.
--A large collection of exploits as well as more commonplace software such as browsers.
+- A large collection of exploits as well as more commonplace software such as browsers.
--Armitage - java frontend to Metasploit.
+- Armitage - java frontend to Metasploit.

 BackTrack arranged tools into 12 categories: